BNSC1/android-notes/README.md

 Image-loading libraries utilize this to load bitmaps more effectively, they also downscale images just enough to fit into a view to avoid excessive memory usage

-## Publishment & Analytics

-Google/Firebase Analytics can be used to provide matrics on the number of active users, the number of installs, and the number of uninstalls

-Staged rollout to control percentage of users to release to, to collect possible issues before fully release

 ## Lifecycle

 Activity: